CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The heap of garments belongs to the numerous captives held in this cell over the past couple of months, likely numbering more than a dozen people based on the size of the collection.

-Cell Doors: The cell doors are equipped with basic locks that can be picked using thieves' tools with a successful CL 2 Sleight Of Hand Skill check.
+Cell Doors: The cell doors are equipped with basic locks that can be picked using thieves' tools with a successful CL 2 Lockpicking Skill check.
 Alternatively, they can be forcefully torn open through sheer strength with a successful CL 4 Lift Skill check.

 #### Captives